brunogritti/laravel-user-url-logs/README.md

 ### Instalation

 Require this package in your composer.json and update composer.
-This will download the package and the dompdf + fontlib libraries also.

-    composer require barryvdh/laravel-dompdf
+    composer require brunogritti/laravel-create-vue-command

 ## Using